Tintin2310/VRV-Security-Python-Intern-Assignment/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is submitted as part of an internship assignment and does not have an official license.
 ---

 **VRV Security Python Intern Submission**